 - – An outsourcing facility must comply with current good manufacturing practice (CGMP) requirements

-- – Drugs must be compounded under the direct supervision of a licensed pharmacist within the registered facility
+- – Drugs must be compounded under the direct supervision of a licensed pharmacist within the facility

 - – Outsourcing facilities must report information about all products compounded on location, including: